jayronsoares/one_hundred_sql/retail_answers.md

     HAVING COUNT(DISTINCT p.ProductID) = (SELECT COUNT(*) FROM Products WHERE Category = 'specific_category');
     ```

-**There are 10 SQL questions with complex analysis scenarios to help master SQL:**

-1. **Identify customers who have made purchases in all months of the last year, and calculate the average number of days between their purchases.**
+31. **Identify customers who have made purchases in all months of the last year, and calculate the average number of days between their purchases.**

     ```sql
     SELECT